dusktreader/flask-praetorian/docs/conduct.rst

 Be Considerate
 --------------
-Contributors to flask-praetorian are expected to be considerate of their peers.
+Contributors to sanic-praetorian are expected to be considerate of their peers.
 We're thoughtful when addressing the efforts of others, keeping in mind that often times the labor was completed simply for the good of the community.
 We're attentive in our communications, whether in person or online, and we're tactful